Nitesh-Nandan/mf-automation/src/stocks/docs/TECHNICAL_ALGORITHM_DOCUMENTATION.md

 ```
 1. Dip Depth            (0-20 pts)  - How cheap is it?
 2. Historical Context   (0-25 pts)  - Is this a rare opportunity?
-3. Mean Reversion       (0-15 pts)  - Is it below the 200 DMA?
-(Deep Value)
+3. Mean Reversion       (0-15 pts)  - Is it below the 100 DMA?
+(Value Zone)
-4. Volatility           (0-10 pts)  - Is risk manageable?
+4. Volatility           (0-10 pts)  - Stock-specific risk check
 5. Recovery Speed       (0-20 pts)  - Does it bounce back fast?
 6. Technicals           (0-10 pts)  - RSI & Bull Market Support (Timing)
 ```